Legal | Patron Protection

 find useful in relation to your gaming activity and your account with us.

-Caesars Interactive Entertainment New Jersey LLC ("us") is committed to its
+Caesars Interactive Entertainment New Jersey LLC (the "Company", "us" or

 We want all of our customers to enjoy real-money gambling as a planned and